daniellecrobinson/Data-Rescue-PDX/README.md

 Volunteers!
 Welcome and thank you for spending your evening with us.

 ## Background
+## Major players
+- Data.gov

-[DataRefuge](https://www.datarefuge.org/) is committed to making citable copies with clearly documented chains of custody - so let's help with that.
+- [DataRefuge](https://www.datarefuge.org/) is committed to making citable copies with clearly documented chains of custody - so let's help with that.
+- Internet Archive
+- UC system
+ - California Digital Library
+ - UC Riverside
+ - UC Davis

+ - Wider Community Involvent

 ### The issue with archiving data isn't storage space, it's metadata and curation
 - Metadata is information about a data set